 Ideally, fit-outs allow the business to plan and create how the establishment will look like.

-In building preparation, fit-out refers to activities such as the installation of the floors, ceilings, partitions, and furnishings.
+In building preparation, fit-out refers to activities such as the installation of floors, ceilings, partitions, and furnishings.
 Additionally, building services such as cabling, wiring, internet connectivity, and communication arrangements may also fall under the fitting out process.

 The fit-out term refers to activities that need to happen to make an interior space suitable for commercial occupation.

 Generally, the occupant will be leasing space as a tenant from the developer or landlord.
-This term is commonly used for office developments where fit-out construction is performed by a tenant’s own contractor, as opposed to the landlord’s construction company; the developer completes the base construction, and then the ‘final’ fit-out by the occupant.
+This term is commonly used for office developments where fit-out construction is performed by a tenant’s own contractor, as opposed to the landlord’s construction company; the developer completes the base construction and then the ‘final’ fit-out by the occupant.

 The goal of fit-out is to ensure proper planning to execute and deliver projects in as short of a time as possible.
-The term includes the process of providing the necessary equipment for buildings like interiors, decorations, and fittings.
+The term includes the process of providing the necessary equipment for buildings, like interiors, decorations, and fittings.

 A contractor working for a commercial space landlord will typically develop the first stage of a building’s fit-out, a shell – the installation of the basic structure of the building.
-The “white box” or “shell” is for a new building, as well as for adapting a previous tenant space to make ready for new tenants to look at and be ready to sign a lease.
+The “white box” or “shell” is for a new building, as well as for adapting a previous tenant space to make it ready for new tenants to look at and be ready to sign a lease.

 The shell construction is the concrete and metal frame of a weather-proof space, and it typically involves:

 - Adaptations to local building codes and constrictions